stevegt/promisebase/ROADMAP.md

 - split into multiple files or packages
     - db, node, world, and util
     - leave function_test in one file for now
-- implement multilevel storage x configurable defaults to 2 levels, 3 digits
-    - we need to isolate internal db level config from UI-visible and node content path strings
 - continue improving coverage
 - stress and benchmark testing
 - write world.GetLabels(), or start on the next layer up and put it there?